Filter by Subcategory

 with Scott Chandler

-The purpose of this class is to introduce the basic principles of firearm safety.
-Students 18 to 21 years of age must have a handgun safety class to qualify for a permit to carry concealed .
-Accidents involving guns generally result from one of two causes; ignorance and carelessness.
+Learn the basic principles of firearm safety.
+Students 18-20 years old may take this class in order to qualify for a concealed carry permit.
+Adults 21 and older interested in learning more about gun safety are also encouraged to attend.
+Accidents involving guns generally result from one of two causes; ignorance or carelessness.
+This is an NRA Firearm Safety course and a certificate will be awarded upon successful completion.
 This is a non-shooting class.
 No live ammunition is allowed in the classroom.
-Do not bring a gun to this class.
-This is an NRA Firearm Safety course and a certificate will be awarded.
-Scott Chandler has 32 years of experience including hunting, target shooting, law enforcement, and tactical combat.
+Scott Chandler has 33 years of experience with firearms including hunting, target shooting, law enforcement, and tactical combat.
 He has attended Maine Criminal Justice Academy for law enforcement and corrections.
-Scott was a firearm and infantry instructor in the US Army and is currently certified with the NRA.
+Scott was a firearm and infantry instructor in the US Army and is certified with the NRA.

 Beginning Writer's Workshop

 with _ed2go _ed2go

 If you've always wanted to write but have no idea where to start, this course will demystify the process for you.
 You'll get a taste of the writing life, improve your writing skills, and develop new ways to stretch your creative muscles.
 This exciting, hands-on course for the creative writing novice is filled with challenging exercises, expert advice, and plenty of direct support and encouragement.
 As you work your way through the lessons, you'll develop your own short, creative fiction or nonfiction piece.
 Our emphasis in this course is on developing your skills through practice, so you'll spend more time writing than reading.
 You'll master important concepts by completing enjoyable writing exercises and assignments, and you'll discover a variety of strategies and techniques the pros use to develop characters, create a compelling point of view, build interest through dialogue, and add meaning to your stories.